[Feature] Fringe EU guests demonstrate decline of 'Putin's Davos'

 He is also a cellist whose string quartet used to give concerts in Russia and he took part in one panel at SPIEF 2023, on the "dialogue of cultures".

-Moosdorf repeated Kneissl, Frey, and Frantz's arguments on the purported abolition of Russian culture in Western countries.
+Moosdorf repeated Kneissl, Frey, and Frantz's lines on the purported abolition of Russian culture in Western countries.

 He added that, on this visit to Russia, he met many old and new friends and was going to tell the Western public that everything was fine in Russia and that the German and European media were broadcasting an incorrect picture of what was going on in the country.